Moving to a multi-turn loop

 Furthermore, the RF resistance -- including skin effect and proximity effect -- can be computed and analyzed by Finite-Element Methods, using the FEMM software.
 It is not necessary to rely on general statements about conductor geometry and resistance; it is instead possible, and much better, to compute and visualise the current distribution and the RF resistance, to evaluate a specific conductor configuration and also to distort the shape of that conductor configuration to test the effects of the distortion.

 Conclusion: Useless space caused by multiple turns can be tolerated.
-The specific RF resistance can be computed in FEMM.
+The specific RF resistance can be computed in FEMM. - Yes, multiple turns will cause a skin-effect-like proximity effect; the current in the turns will not be exactly equal.

 But we can easily compute the actual current distribution in either FEMM (which accounts only for magnetic effects, like proximity effects and skin effect) or in NEC-based Method-of-Moments simulators (which account for full electromagnetic field effects between wires, including both electric-field and magnetic-field effects, but which does not include proximity effects and skin effects on the surface of a single conductor).